Choosing Your Dog Walking Business Name

 Ebook-CTA-dog-walking-business-name

-When starting your dog walking business, one of the first big decisions you must make is choosing a name for your company.
-Luckily, as with most other aspects of starting your own dog walking business, deciding on a name can be a lot of fun.
-That said, it's easy to get hung up on selecting the perfect name and struggle to find an ideal fit.
+When it comes to starting your own business, one of the first big decisions you’ll face is choosing the perfect name for your company.
+Fortunately, like many other aspects of starting your own dog walking business, naming your company can actually be a lot of fun!
+But we get it, it's easy to feel overwhelmed in the search for the perfect name and struggle trying to find the ideal fit.

-You want to pick a name that reasonably represents you and your business.
-Many professional dog walkers and pet sitters like to choose something fun in the form of a pet-related pun or something based on the services they offer.
-For example, if you are a pet sitting business focusing on cats, you might incorporate that into your name to better advertise that fact.
-You can also choose to go with a name that is good for local SEO, like "INSERT CITY NAME HERE" Dog Walker or "INSERT CITY'S NAME" Best Dog Walker.
-A name like that with built-in SEO value can be a wise choice if you are in a city full of other competitors.
+You want to pick a name that truly represents both you and your business.
+Many professional dog walkers and pet sitters opt for something fun, like a pet-related pun or something based on the unique services they offer.
+For example, a pet sitting business specializing in cats might want to incorporate that fact into their name to better advertise their cat focus to potential clients.
+You can also choose to go with local SEO (Seach Engine Optimization), like 'INSERT CITY NAME HERE Dog Walker' or 'INSERT CITY'S NAME Best Dog Walker.'
+A name with built-in SEO value can be a wise choice if you are in a city packed with competitors.

-You should also keep in mind whether or not the name you choose for your dog walking company is something that will look good on business cards, logos, invoices, and apparel.
-Consider if it is something that will pair well with a logo or other business designs when it comes time to promote your brand.
+Don’t forget to think about whether or not the name you choose for your dog walking company is something that will look good on business cards, logos, invoices, and even apparel.
+Think about how well it will pair with a logo or other branding materials when it's time to promote your business.

-As you can no doubt see, choosing a name is a critical step to starting your business.
-It is often the first impression prospective clients will have of you and needs to have a spark of memorability to it.
-Since it’s such an integral step to getting started as a professional dog walker or pet sitter, we have created this blog post to help guide you as you pick out the perfect name for your dog walking company.
+As you can see, picking the right name is a crucial step in starting your business.
+It’s often the first impression potential clients will have of you and your company, so you want it to be memorable!
+Since it’s an essential step to getting started as a professional dog walker or pet sitter, we've put together this guide to help you pick the perfect name for your company.

 Ready to take your dog walking business to the next level?
 Start your Time To Pet free trial today!